cpoms/innkeeper/README.md

 rake db:migrate
 ```

-This just invokes `Apartment::Tenant.migrate(#{tenant_name})` for each tenant
+This just invokes `Innkeeper::Tenant.migrate(#{tenant_name})` for each tenant
-name supplied from `Apartment.tenant_names`.
+name supplied from `Innkeeper.tenant_names`.

 #### Parallel Migrations

-Apartment supports parallelizing migrations into multiple threads when
+Innkeeper supports parallelizing migrations into multiple threads when
 you have a large number of tenants.
 By default, parallel migrations is
 turned off.
 You can enable this by setting `parallel_migration_threads` to
 the number of threads you want to use in your initializer.